censorship-no-archive/ceno1/README.md

 New users are advised to use the CENOBox, an all-in-one bundle that includes a preconfigured version of all the client-side components.
 You can download the latest release for your operating system from [here](https://github.com/equalitie/ceno/releases/latest).
-We currently distribute CENOBox for Linux and Mac OS X.
+We currently distribute CENOBox for Linux and Mac OS X. You need to have either Firefox or Chrome/Chromium installed on your machine, as well as a Java Runtime Environment (in Debian/Ubuntu we recommend the `default-jre` package).

 ### CENOBox in Linux and Mac OS X